 - Place the vegetable mixture in an oven proof dish (if its dry add a little extra water, not too much though, just enough to allow the lentils to finish cooking).

-- Stir in the peas and sweetcorn and season to taste.
+- Stir in the peas, green lentils and sweetcorn and season to taste.

 - Mash the potatoes, mustard (if using) and kale/cabbage and roughly spoon on top of the vegetables.